Robert Glasper: Career

-In 2020 Glasper continued his work on the big screen by writing the score for the film The Photograph.
+In 2020, Glasper continued his work on the big screen by writing the score for the film The Photograph.
 Released on February 14, 2020, the film was directed by Stella Meghie and stars Issa Rae and Lakeith Stanfield.
 On June 25, 2020, Robert Glasper, Kamasi Washington, Terrace Martin, and 9th Wonder announced the formation of a supergroup, Dinner Party.
-They released a single, "Freeze Tag", followed by their self-titled debut album July 10, 2020.
+They released a single, "Freeze Tag", followed by their self-titled debut album on July 10, 2020.
 In March 2020 March Glasper performed at the March On Washington with Derrick Hodge and George Clinton.

-On August 27 of 2020, Robert released "Better Than I Imagined", the first single from his forthcoming Black Radio 3 album.
+On August 27 2020, Glasper released "Better Than I Imagined", the first single from his forthcoming Black Radio 3 album.
 It features H.E.R. and Meshell Ndegeocello.
 In August 2020, Glasper contributed to the live streamed recording of the singer Bilal's EP Voyage-19, created remotely during the COVID-19 pandemic lockdowns.
 It was released the following month with proceeds from its sales going to participating musicians in financial hardship from the pandemic.

-In September 2020 Glasper collaborated with Common to write and perform the ending theme song for the educational Netflix show Bookmarks, in which Black celebrities and artists read children's books by Black authors to spark meaningful conversations about empathy, equality, justice, self-love, and anti-racism.
+In September 2020, Glasper collaborated with Common to write and perform the ending theme song for the educational Netflix show Bookmarks, in which Black celebrities and artists read children's books by Black authors to spark meaningful conversations about empathy, equality, justice, self-love, and anti-racism.
 Presented by Marley Dias, the show features readings by Lupita Nyong'o, Jill Scott, Misty Copeland, Karamo Brown and more.

-In 2018, Glasper appeared on The Potash Twins series 'Beats + Bites' (Bravo TV) along with Wynton Marsalis, Smino & Tom Colicchio.

 On January 14, 2022, Glasper announced on his Instagram page that on February 25 he would be releasing the third installment in his Black Radio series, entitled Black Radio III.

+For the 2026 Grammy Awards, he received a nomination for the album Keys To The City Volume One in the Best Alternative Jazz Album category.